xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 ---
 {% include base_path %}
 {% include toc %}

+**Disclaimer**
+The the topologies deployed in the following scenario are intended to be a lab environment for the user to gain familiarity with XRd's integration with AWS.
+This deployment will likely not be sufficient for a production use-case.

 ## Introduction

 With the release of IOS XR 7.8.1, XRd is supported as a Cloud Router and SR-PCE.
 In this tutorial we will explore how to deploy a topology of XRd cloud routers on Amazon Elastic Kubernetes Service (EKS).